-With both lenders, there are no restrictions on how you use your funds.
-You can use your lines of credit to purchase inventory or supplies, cover payroll, pay operational expenses, expand your business, or take care of an emergency.
+With either lender, there are no restrictions on how you use your funds.
+You can use your line of credit to purchase inventory or supplies, cover payroll, pay operational expenses, expand your business, or take care of an emergency.

 Qualifying for Kabbage is easy for most small business owners.
-To qualify, you must meet two minimum requirements:
+To qualify, you must meet some minimum requirements:

 - At least 12 months in business